-If you're looking for a change of pace from the usual bass, trout and panfish fare, here's an overlooked gamefish you might want to have a go at — the chain pickerel.
+If you're looking for a change of pace from the usual fishing for bass, trout and panfish fare, here's an overlooked gamefish you might want to have a go at — the chain pickerel.

 Although its distribution covers the entire eastern half of the U.S. and Canada, very few anglers target this quarry.
 That's a shame, because it's an intriguing gamefish — fascinating looking, a good battler and challenging to catch.
 If you want to wade through the bones, their flesh is actually quite tasty.
 But most anglers who do target "chainsides" are content to simply capture them and turn them loose unharmed.

 One of the most appealing things about pickerel is you can catch them year round.
 I've caught them all 12 months of the year, even once through the ice.

 But whether you try to catch pickerel through the ice or in open water, it helps to understand a bit about the behavior patterns and unique traits of this lean, prehistoric-looking fish.
 Learn something about the unique personality of the pickerel and you'll be rewarded with a heavier catch at the day's end.

 Pickerel are the smallest members of the pike family, with northern pike bigger still, muskies at the top of the heap.
 The world record chain pickerel was caught in Georgia in 1961 and weighed 9.6 pounds.
 A 4-pound fish or one measuring over 24 inches would be a trophy catch anywhere.

 The pickerel's appetite is voracious and the fish is built like a killing machine.
 Its teeth angle backwards in the mouth, so any victim caught with a quick lunge finds escape impossible.
 Pickerel consume frogs, mice, insects and small snakes, but their overwhelming favorite food consists of other fish: minnows, chubs, other pickerel and panfish.